 Some goods are subject to import restrictions and import prohibitions, and the import of restricted goods often requires a licence, even when importing from within the EU.
 These goods include:

-- Plants and animal-based foodstuffs
+- Live animals and animal-based foodstuffs

 - Pleasure craft, personal watercraft and outboard engines